leoddias/hello-laravel/README.md

 - Import the file "hello-laravel.postman.json" to your postman.

 ## Observation
-- All new posts will be created in users "dashboard"
+- All new posts will be created in current user "dashboard"